-- Culture, ethos and environment the health and wellbeing of pupils and staff is promoted through the informal curriculum, including leadership practice, policies, values and attitudes, alongside the social and physical environment - Teaching the curriculum is used to develop pupils' knowledge about health and wellbeing - Community engagement the school proactively engages with parents, outside agencies and the wider community to promote consistent support for pupils' health and wellbeing
+- Culture, ethos and environment the health and wellbeing of pupils and staff is promoted through the informal curriculum, including leadership practice, policies, values and attitudes, alongside the social and physical environment - Teaching the curriculum is used to develop pupils' knowledge about health and wellbeing - Meet and Greet Staff to meet and greet pupils on entry to school and entry to the classrooms to promote positive social interactions and to reduce the number of external issues being brought into the classroom.
+This ensures the children feel safe and have an opportunity to check in with an adult. - Proactive approaches Staff will provide activities for children to complete on entry to the classroom, focusing their attention and minimizing the opportunity for disruptive behaviours. - Community engagement the school proactively engages with parents, outside agencies and the wider community to promote consistent support for pupils' health and wellbeing